Login to access subscriber-only resources.

 Men and their unions, as they entered industrial work, negotiated two things: young women would be laid off once they married (the commonly acknowledged “marriage bar”4 ), and men would be paid a “family wage.”

 Endnotes are not allowed.

 Footnotes do not replace the alphabetical list of references at the end of the text.
-References in notes are regarded as in-text references and not bibliographic information.
+References in notes are regarded as text references and not bibliographic information.